 Will you watch the future of technology in healthcare transform around you?
 Or be the one leading it?

-This year’s Accenture Digital Health Tech Vision identifies five emerging technology trends in healthcare that companies will need to address over the next three to five years to accelerate and master change in all parts of their organization:
+This year’s Accenture Digital Health Tech Vision identifies five emerging technology trends in healthcare that companies will need to address over the next three to five years to accelerate and become skillful at change in all parts of their organization: